retrogradeorbit/cloud-fighter/README.md

 onto jet fighters and B52 bombers, into the era of stealth and then beyond into the future!

+When you complete all ten levels, the levels start again, but with everything 25% faster!
+How fast can you go?

 Extra lives at 10,000 and 60,000 points, and then every 50,000 after that.